uche-inyama/redux-bookstore/README.md

 2. Create your feature branch (git checkout -b feature/[choose-a-name])
 3. Commit your changes (git commit -am 'What this commit will fix/add')
 4. Push to the branch (git push origin feature/[chosen name])
-5. Create a new Pull Request
+5. Create a new Pull Request.

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!

+## Show your support

+Give a ⭐️ if you like this project!

+## Acknowledgments

+- [ ]  Zeplin - Microverse

+## 📝 License

+This project is MIT licensed.